 How to Build a Quality Following

 To get a quality social media following, get clear on who your target audience is.
-It’s not everyone on Facebook, YouTube or Snapchat.
-It’s a relatively narrow group of people.
-Build each post with these people in mind.
+It’s not everyone on Facebook, TikTok, Instagram, Twitter or YouTube.

 Now that’s how to do social media marketing!

-On top of the overspending, businesses that don’t budget often fail to realize that something isn’t working.
+On top of the overspending, social media marketers that don’t budget often fail to realize that something isn’t working.

 Their own social media profile is performing so-so, which gives them hope.
 But it’s not getting any better.

 Social media marketing is strategic.
-It’s not just random sharing and hoping for the best.
+It’s not just random sharing posts or tweets and hoping for the best.
 It’s efficient and targeted.

 What Goes into a Social Media Budget